graphiti-api/graphiti-api.github.io/guides/concepts/resources.md

 self.attributes_filterable_by_default = false # default true
 self.attributes_sortable_by_default = false # default true
 self.attributes_schema_by_default = false # default true
 {% endhighlight %}

+As for resource defined guards, you can pass a symbol to guard the behavior globally.
+This can be used to globally delegate access control to a dedicated system.

+{% highlight ruby %}
+self.attributes_readable_by_default = :attribute_readable? # default true

+def attribute_readable?(model_instance, attribute_name)
+  PolicyChecker.new(model_instance).attribute_readable?(attribute_name)
+end
+{% endhighlight %}

 {% include h.html tag="h4" text="2.3 Customizing Display" a="customizing-display" %}